mdeweerd/KiAuto/README.md

 ## Introduction

-Current implementation uses a virtual X server ([xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml)), sends key events and detects which window is focused using [xdotool](https://github.com/jordansissel/xdotool/) and handles the clipboard using [xclip](https://github.com/astrand/xclip).
+Current implementation uses a virtual X server ([xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml)), sends key events and detects which window is focused using [xdotool](https://github.com/jordansissel/xdotool/).
 This means it works for Linux.
 KiCad is also available for Windows and MacOSX, help to port the scripts will be appreciated.

 Currently tested and working: